 Over the past 10 years of being a business owner, I’ve gone through SO many busy seasons, lemme tell you.
 Currently I’d say I’m in the busiest one I’ve ever experienced: I’m a mom of a 3-year-old, we’re renovating our studio and I’m juggling many tasks and coordinating projects for licensing work, multiple courses, retreats, YouTube videos, writing my third book and more.
 With all that’s on my plate, I’ve become a HUGE proponent of focusing on working efficiently and “smarter, not harder”.

-I’m not the only busy bee out there!
-When I’m in the middle of a crazy season like I am currently, one thing remains a constant question from you guys that I wanted to answer: How do you stay inspired?
-Because I’m a fulltime artist, I’m writing watercolor books and providing education in art and design, it’s imperative that I somehow still pump out inspired, original content that doesn’t feel stale or reused.
+When I’m in the middle of a crazy busy season like this one, one thing remains a constant question from you guys that I wanted to answer: How do you stay inspired?
+Because I’m a full time artist, I’m writing watercolor books and providing education in art and design, it’s imperative that I somehow still pump out inspired, original content that doesn’t feel stale or reused.

-These seasons really put you in a corner…but over the years, I’ve developed a few strategies that help me tremendously when I’m needing to create.
+These times really put you in a corner…but over the years, I’ve developed a few strategies that help me tremendously when I’m needing to create and get into flow.
 I know there’s many of you out there reading this that are also fellow artists and/or fellow business owners, so take this to heart and put it into practice!
-You ready to dive in?
+Are you ready to dive in?

 Create Before You Consume

 The first step when you’re feeling in a creative rut: Create Before You Consume!